torvalds/linux/Documentation/media/uapi/v4l/format.rst

 Different devices exchange different kinds of data with applications, for example video images, raw or sliced VBI data, RDS datagrams.
-Even within one kind many different formats are possible, in particular an abundance of image formats.
+Even within one kind many different formats are possible, in particular there is an abundance of image formats.
 Although drivers must provide a default and the selection persists across closing and reopening a device, applications should always negotiate a data format before engaging in